The good news is that an increasing number of people seem to agree that:

 “Corporations like Google, Facebook, Amazon, all of these large companies, are making tens or hundreds of billions of dollars off of monetising people’s data,” Kaiser says.
 “I’ve been telling companies and governments for years that data is probably your most valuable asset.
 Individuals should be able to monetise their own data – that’s their own human value – not to be exploited.”

-Facebook / Google / Amazon’s monopoly come in turn from two key aspects of the information age – costless copying and platform effects – combined with exclusive ownership and control based in intellectual property monopoly rights (plus control of access to the platform).
+The answer is that it comes from two key aspects of the information age – costless copying and platform effects – combined with exclusive ownership and control based in intellectual property monopoly rights (plus control of access to the platform).

 This misunderstanding matters.
 The initial flaw in understanding the sources of these firms power leads then to the proposal of a wrong and misguided solution: allowing people to “monetise their own data” would make no difference to these monopolies (even if was clear how people could monetise their own data).